clee704/cpucoolerchart/README.rst

 contains all data.
 For the complete list of HTTP APIs, see `the docs`__.
 Meanwhile, you can read `views.py`_ file for what's there.

-For production, there are `many options`_ (you should not use the development server in production) to run a web server.
+For production, there are `many options`_ to run a web server (you should not use the development server in production).
 CPU Cooler Chart is built with Flask_, which means it's WSGI-compatible.
 The endpoint is ``cpucoolerchart.wsgi:app``.
 Or you can make a custom Python file and create an app there: